Last updated on: March 10th, 2023

 - For an employee who is a victim of domestic violence, sexual assault, or stalking.

-California law requires that employees who work an average of at least 20 hours per week may take up to ten days of unpaid leave while their spouse is on leave from military deployment.
+Employers with 25 or more employees must provide up to 10 days of unpaid leave to eligible spouses of military service members when their spouses are on leave from deployment.
+Notice and certification requirements apply.
 To be eligible for this leave, the employee’s spouse must be a member of the Armed Forces of the United States (including National Guard or Reserves) on leave from deployment during a period of military conflict in an area designated as a combat theater or combat zone.
 Under California law, “spouse” is defined to include a registered domestic partner.

 All employers must provide a leave of up to four months, as needed, for the period(s) of time an employee is actually disabled because of pregnancy, even if an employer has a policy or practice that provides less than four months of leave for other similarly situated, temporarily disabled employees.
 Pregnancy disability leave does not need to be taken in one continuous period of time.
 Employees are eligible for up to four months of leave per pregnancy, not per year.